Posted on January 02 2020

 This is the first thing I did even before I gave birth.
 I signed up for many baby boxes and deals which I liked on websites.
 Amazon and Walmart offer free baby boxes but you need to pay for shipping.

-Very similar to our online baby clothing store that showcases lots of deals every week.
-For instance we are always running offers you can't resist.
+Very similar to our online baby clothing store that showcases lots of deals every week but only for our VIP email subscribers.

 Take care of the pennies, the dollars will take care of themselves!

 3. Buy clothes that grows with your baby

 We know babies grow super fast in their first year.
 But toddlers and babies continue to go through a lot of clothes every few months, since they keep outgrowing their clothes.
 This is why we, at Snug Bub, have designed baby clothes that grow with your baby from newborn to 1 year.

 Our baby clothes are made of soft 100% organic cotton that feel comfortable on your baby’s skin too.
 They come with detachable booties and are stretchable, so that even the cutely chunkiest of babies can easily fit into these clothes.
 Imagine clothes that LAST 3X LONGER & are super comfortable.